 As you exit, you’ll follow the path to the first section, which is a large open area surrounded by a number of shops, including those selling everything from high-end jewelry to a craft market with locally made goods.
 There is also an exit here to grab a taxi or tour bus for excursions to other parts of the island, along with a few spots to get a drink.

-Then there is a pathway that takes you over to the second section of the port, which is the beach area of the port.
+Then there is a pathway that takes you over to the second section of the port, which is the beach area.
 It’s just a few minutes walk, or there are alternate ways to get there (more on this below).
 This section is likely where you’ll spend most of your time should you decide to stay near the ship.

 Wi-Fi Access Is Available